Skip to main content

 3. Go to the Connected apps tab

-4. Click on the Remove access button next to the GitGuardian app Jira Cloud - Remove app
+4. Click Remove access next to the GitGuardian app Jira Cloud - Remove app

 That's it!
 The GitGuardian app is now removed from your Jira Cloud site.